 Historian Christian Donatzky will show us the Copenhagen of Søren Kierkegaard, philosopher, poet and theologian.
 After seeing a statue of Hans Christian Andersen in the Kings Garden of Rosenborg Castle, we go on to Kierkegaard’s house at Rosenborggade, where he wrote Sickness unto Death.
 At Kultorvet he lived as a student and wrote a review of one of Andersen’s novels.
 His Either Or was written when he lived in Nørregade, which we will see.
 Also included in the walk are the Church of our Lady, the University of Copenhagen, the Old Metropolitan School (which novelist Hans Scherfig describes in his novel Stolen Spring) and Kierkegaard’s last apartment and the memorial plaque.
 At Vandkunsten, a small square near Vartov Church, a man named Grundtvig, an opponent of Kierkegaard’s, was employed as priest.

 The Cultural Centre Assistens is a combined museum, park and graveyard.
 The graveyard was founded in 1760 and is the last resting place of Andersen, Kierkegaard and other famous Danes.
 The Centre will give us a cultural insight into Copenhagen’s past.

 Later in the day we fly from Copenhagen to Kristiansand in southern Norway, and then continue by coach along the coast to the maritime town of Grimstad.
+Tonight we dine at our hotel.
 (Overnight Grimstad) BL